g-gualeni/QtNoid2/DEVELOPMENT.md

   specific method overloads need coverage.

-### Todo App -> Examples
+### Test AppParameterBasicUsage
-- [ ] Performance for Parameter and ParameterList using new and using JSON
+Application that shows all elements and some feature for Paramter

-- [ ] Mettere un esempio in cui si definisce un oggetto parameterList e lo si usa per creare una pagina con alcuni oggetti dinamicamente, con valore, max, min descrizione, un pop-up quando si supera il valore massimo / minimo del range Ad esempio impostare la dimensione massima di log file?
+### Test AppParameterListBenchmark
-Ad esempio una casella di testo + una spinbox con unità di misura max e min e pop-up
+- [x] Performance for Parameter and ParameterList using new and using JSON